 Pupil Premium Statement

-Keir Hardie Primary School receives a Pupil Premium Grant for each child who is entitled to receive Free School Meals or for any Looked After Children.
-33% of our pupils are eligible for Pupil Premium funding.
+Keir Hardie Primary School receives a Pupil Premium Grant for each child who is entitled to receive Free School Meals, for any Looked After Children or those pupils who have a parent in the armed forces.
+We have 33% (Jan 2023 Census) of pupils eligible for Pupil Premium funding.

-We want our provision to ensure that our most vulnerable children are well provided for and receive high quality support to help them achieve their personal best.
+We want our provision to ensure that our most vulnerable children receive high quality support and are well provided for to help them achieve their personal best.
 We want to see high standards in the pupils’ work and SATs results to demonstrate the impact that the funding has on achievement and progress.

-We aim to provide our vulnerable pupils with opportunities to experience cultures, historic settings and have expirences that they would otherwise not normally be exposed to.
-We know with the additional support and resources, all pupils become more confident individuals and are more willing to apply themselves during lessons.
-We want to narrow the learning gaps for all our pupils and continue to inspire them.
+We aim to provide our vulnerable pupils with opportunities to experience cultures, historic settings and have experiences outside of their environment that they might otherwise not be exposed to.
+We know with the additional support and resources, pupil confidence increases and ensures that they are more willing to apply themselves during lessons.
+We want to narrow the learning gaps for all our underperforming pupils and continue to inspire them.

-As a school we are committed to ‘diminishing the differences’ between vulnerable pupils and the Pupil Premium forms a vital part of that process.
-Our approaches the Pupil Premium through the following principles:
+As a school, we are committed to ‘diminishing the differences’ between vulnerable pupils and their counterparts.
+The Pupil Premium Grant forms a vital part of that process.
+We use the Pupil Premium through the following principles:

-- Academic performance– interventions for maths and English before and during school, booster classes, homework clubs, working in small groups.
-Phonics 1-1 support.
-Purchase of high quality class reading books and for the school library, parent library in EYFS.
+- Academic performance– interventions for maths and English before and during school, booster classes, homework clubs, working in small groups and phonics 1-1 support.

-Use of EAL teaching Assistant working with pupils new to English.
-Using the Catch-Up and Recovery Premium we will be ensuring that pupils work on basic skills in reading, writing and maths.
-Teachers will provide catch-up and pre-teach sessions during the day at least twice a week (See Catch-Up Premium) and TAs work with identified pupils before school starts
+Using the National Tutoring Programme and Recovery Premium, we will be ensuring that pupils work on basic skills in reading, writing and maths.
+Teachers will provide catch-up and pre-teach sessions during the week and TAs work with identified pupils before school day on identified areas for development.

-- Wellbeing – school counsellor working in school with identified pupils, to help overcome emotional barriers to learning, Speech and Language Therapist working in school to support pupils and staff in improving communication and language skills.
+- Wellbeing– school counsellor working in school with identified pupils, to help overcome emotional barriers to learning and to provide half-termly mindfulness training for all pupils across the school.
+A Speech and Language Therapist works in school to support pupils and staff in improving communication and language skills.
 Attendance, MAGIC and Star of the week celebrations and activities.
 Learning mentors working with groups of pupils to support with social skills and overcoming barriers to learning.
-Providing free breakfast in the morning for breakfast club.
+Providing free breakfast in the morning for breakfast club for a period of time for identified pupils.

-- Enrichment activities – subsidised residential visits for pupils in Y5 and Y6, annual Work Week, workshops on and off-site to ehance the curriculum, visits museums and galleries, places of worship and historical places .
+- Enrichment activities– subsidised residential visits for pupils in Y5 and Y6, annual Work Week, workshops on and off-site to enhance the curriculum, visits museums and galleries, places of worship and historical places.

-- Improve physical performance – 2 week intensive Aquatic Centre swimming in 5Y Y6, use of PE grant for a range of free after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, CPD opportunities for staff and specialist sports coaches.
+- Improve physical performance– 2 week intensive Aquatic Centre swimming in 5Y and Y6 in Summer Term, gymnastics coach, to use of PE grant for a range of free after school clubs run by the school and outside providers, attendance in inter-borough competitions, residential activities, and CPD opportunities for staff and specialist sports coaches.

 - Narrow the gaps between PPG and Non-PPG

-- Identify pupils for English and Maths interventions from Pupil Progress Meetings and pupil engagement
+- Identify pupils for English and Maths interventions from Pupil Progress Meetings, baseline assessments and pupil engagement in class

 - Run bespoke interventions before school by Teaching Assistants and during school by class teachers at set times during the week